Sex

 PhD, M.Sc.
 (CBT)

-Dr. George Lagios holds a master’s degree in psychology, specifically in cognitive behavioural therapy, and a PhD in sexology.
-He is a professor of Psychosexual Therapy and author of two best sellers Would You Choose You as Your Parent?
-(2018) and Inside Your Mind (2020).
-He is also a clinical mental health counselor, psychotherapist and speaker.
-He has received the President’s Achievement Award from the Hellenic American Association and continues his research work on erotic desire.
+Dr. George Lagios holds a master's degree in psychology, specifically in cognitive behavioural therapy, and a PhD in sexology.
+He is a professor of Psychosexual Therapy and author of two best sellers Would you choose you as your parent?
+(2018) and Inside your mind (2020).
+He is also a clinical mental health counsellor, psychotherapist and speaker.
+He has been awarded the President’s Achievement Award from the Hellenic American Union and continues his research work on the erotic desire.

 Dr. George Lagios